diego-m-gil/Zurich_Parking_Bot/README.md

 ## Usage

-### Start the Bot
-1. Open Telegram and search for **ZhParkingBot**.
+1. Open Telegram and start a conversation with the bot by clicking this link: [@ZhParkingBot](https://t.me/ZhParkingBot).
-2. Send `/start` to begin interaction.
+2. Send `/start` to begin interacting with the bot.

-### Find Parking
-1. Share your location with the bot.
+3. Share your location with the bot, and it will respond with nearby parking options, including:
-2. Receive nearby parking options with detailed information.
+   - Address
+   - Price
+   - Distance
+   - Availability
-3. Click on a parking option to get navigation directions.
+4. Click on the provided navigation link to get directions to the parking spot.

 ## Security